dmurfet/therisingsea/content/post/minicourse.md

 Slides from my recent talks:

 *  Reading group on proof-nets, April 2016 in the Melbourne logic seminar ([handout](http://therisingsea.org/notes/logic-seminar-proofnets.pdf) and [background notes](http://therisingsea.org/post/seminar-proofnets/)).
-*  Stratifications and complexity in linear logic, March 2016 in the Melbourne logic seminar ([lecture slides](http://therisingsea.org/notes/talk-stratifications.pdf)).
+*  Stratifications and complexity in linear logic, March 2016 in the Melbourne logic seminar ([lecture slides](http://therisingsea.org/notes/talk-stratifications.pdf) and [screencast](https://vimeo.com/160036378)).
 *  An introduction to A-infinity algebras, November 2015 in the Melbourne Algebraic Topology seminar ([lecture notes](http://therisingsea.org/notes/ainf-intro-talk.pdf)).

 I gave a [mini-course at the IBS in Korea](http://cgp.ibs.re.kr/conferences/MathematicalQuantumFieldTheory/) on the fusion of defects in topological Landau-Ginzburg models.
 This included several computer demos, the source for which can be found [on GitHub](https://github.com/dmurfet/mf).